MyScript/MyScriptJS/README.md

 ## Documentation

-A complete guide is available on [MyScript Developer website](https://developer.myscript.com/docs/interactive-ink/1.0/web/myscriptjs/).
+A complete guide is available on [MyScript Developer website](https://developer.myscript.com/docs/interactive-ink/latest/web/myscriptjs/).

-The API Reference is available in the `docs` directory or on [myscript.github.io/MyScriptJS/ website](https://myscript.github.io/MyScriptJS/).
+The API Reference is available in the `docs` directory or on [myscript.github.io/MyScriptJS/ website](https://myscript.github.io/MyScriptJS/docs).

 ## Building MyScriptJS

-:warning: Master refers to 4.0.x versions of the lib.
-Consider branch 1.2.x for previous versions of MyScriptJS.

 Instructions to help you build the project are available in [SETUP.md](https://github.com/MyScript/MyScriptJS/blob/master/SETUP.md) file.

 ## Getting support

-You can get some support from the dedicated section on MyScript Developer website.
+You can get some support from the [dedicated section](https://developer-support.myscript.com/support/discussions/forums/16000096021) on MyScript Developer website.

 ## Sharing your feedback ?